The Son of Seven Mothers: India

 Kirin Narayan published the tale The Devouring Demoness, collected from a Kangra teller.
 In this tale, a Brahman and his Brahmani wife have two sons.
 They are poor, but have their own fields and cattle.
 A goat they own - actually, a demoness in disguise - eats the two sons, then the Brahmani wife, and, finally, sets his eyes on the Brahman.
 Luckily, he escapes her fury by running to the jungle and climbing a tree, while the demoness tries to eat him.
 She changes into a beautiful woman and tries to entice him.
 Suddenly, a king passes by the tree and, seeing the demoness's disguise, offers to buy her from the Brahman.
-The king then takes her to his palace and marries heras his newest queen.
+The king then takes her to his palace and marries her as his newest queen.
 At night, however, she leaves her quarters and begins to devour the horses at the stables, elephants and any other animal.
 She blames the king's other queens and orders her to be punished by being cast in a dug up well.
 The orders are carried out and the three queens are roped down to the well.
 Since they are pregnant and have no food, two of them give birth to their babies and eat them to sate their hunger, but te third spares hers and raises him.
 Some years later, some cowherds notice the women and the boy at the well, and rescue them, but have to rope them back at night.
 Later, the boy discovers he is the son of the king and his step-mother is a demoness, whose life is hidden in a parrot in the land of the demons.
 With this knowledge, the boy goes to the King's palace.
 The demoness queen, realizing his true identity, feigns illness and asks for remedy from the land of demons: a stalk of rice grains and gray buffalo's milk to prepare her a special food.
 The boy goes to the land of demons and pretends to be the demoness's son in order to infiltrate her family's household, get the items and the parrot and return to his true mother and the other victimized queens.
 The boy takes the parrot's cage to the palace and shows it to the king and the demoness.
 She prepares to attack the boy, but he breaks the parrot's members one by one until he wrings the bird's neck, killing the demoness in the process.